ProfessorZA/gif-display/README.md

 ---
 Add the path to your gif
-# Path to GIF
 gif_path = " "

-Adjust the scale_factor to your liking
+Adjust the scale_factor to your liking scale_factor = 0.4
-# Fixed scale factor to reduce size by 60%
-scale_factor = 0.4

 ## ✨ Features